rittermod/FS25_AdjustAnimalFood/README.md

 **Beta Software:** Please back up your savegames before use.
 The mod is fully functional but still in beta testing.

-As of now (Version 0.9.0.0)
+As of version 0.10.0.0
 You can:
-* change weights, fillTypes and percentages in the food groups and ingredients.
-* disable food groups, mixture ingredients, and recipe ingredients.
+- Add custom food groups to animals and custom ingredients to mixtures/recipes
+- Disable unwanted food groups or ingredients
+- Adjust food effectiveness (productionWeight, eatWeight)
+- Change which crops belong to each food group (fillTypes)
+- Modify mixed feed recipes and ingredient proportions
+- Customize TMR/forage recipe compositions and ranges

 You **cannot**:
-* add new food groups, mixtures, or recipes.
-* change animal types or consumption types.
+- Cannot delete or add new animal types (only modify existing animals like COW, PIG, CHICKEN, SHEEP, HORSE)
+- Cannot delete or add new mixtures/recipes (only modify existing ones like PIGFOOD, FORAGE)
+- Cannot change consumption types (SERIAL vs PARALLEL)
-* change internal names or titles (these are used for matching only).
+- Cannot change internal names or titles (these are used for matching only)

 Documentation, source code and issue tracker at https://github.com/rittermod/FS25_AdjustAnimalFood